hotrodorm/hotrod/hotrod-project/docs/docs-3.4/nitro/nitro-dynamic-sql.md

 101 (Integer), 102 (Integer), 200 (Integer), Alice (String), Steve (String)
 ```

-These case be displayed by enabling the DEBUG level in the logging of the query.
+These parameter values can be displayed by enabling the DEBUG level in the logging of the query.

 Finally, there's of course a performance penalty when using large collections or arrays.
 Also, in the case of large collections or arrays,
 some database engines and JDBC drivers may place a limit in the size of the SQL statement.
 Most database engines will accept